 INTRODUCTION

-The British came to India as traders initially but soon turned conquerors and occupied large part of India.
+The British came to India as traders initially but soon turned conquerors and occupied a large part of India.

 The East India Company established its firm control over administration.
-They formulated policies to look after the teritories.
+They formulated policies to look after the territories.
 The policies were made in the interest of the Britishers.
 The welfare of the common people was never given any importance.

 Indian villages were self-sufficient when the British rule was established in India.
-The villagers mostly produced things for their use.
+The villagers mostly produced things for their own use.
 The farmers owned the land they cultivated.
 A small part of their produce was paid to the king as tax.
 They were assured by the king of exemption and help when the crops failed due to natural calamities.
 With the advent of the British, the situation changed.
 The tax was collected by the Company's agents.
-The amount was fixed and it was mandatory for farmers to pay in cash.
+The amount was fixed and farmers needed to pay in cash.
 There was no concession or consideration even at the time of failure of crops.
-This created an additional burden on the peasants as they had to pay to the landlords (zamindars) as well as the British.
+This created an additional burden on the peasants as they had to pay the landlords (zamindars) as well as the British.

 DUAL SYSTEM OF GOVERNMENT